How to Assess KS2 Learning Gaps in Maths Early in The Term

 Identify and assess your own pupils’ learning gaps in Maths

-To help you make the most of your planning for the term (whether or not you have access to one-to-one support) we’ve created an Autumn Term Year 6 Maths Gaps Quiz that in 28 differentiated questions pinpoints where the gaps are.
-It was originally designed as a back to school activity but you can use it any point you feel you need more clarity on pupils’ understanding.
+To help you make the most of your planning for the term (whether or not you have access to one-to-one support) we’ve created these diagnostic quizzes for Years 3, 4, 5, and 6.
+They were originally designed as a back to school activity but you can use it any point you feel you need more clarity on pupils’ understanding.
 Questions cover addition and subtraction, fractions including decimals and percentages, multiplication and division, and of course number and place value.

 Lesson slides and an answer sheet are also provided.
 Each answer clearly states the broader and more specific gap identified. eg the answer to question 15 is given as: